xdividr/dreamcloud-docs/source/dreamcompute/gettingstarted/connect-to-an-instance-with-ssh-keys.rst

 Using Mac & Linux
 -----------------

-On Unix based systems, the ssh key will need to setup first.
+On Unix based systems, the ssh key will need to be setup first.
 There are several ways to do this:

 * Configure as your main key